 Binges are a very distressing act for the individual to do, they involve eating a much larger amount of food than people would usually want to and is often an uncomfortable amount for anyone to have in one sitting.
 However uncomfortable the individual gets, however, they feel so out of control that they are unable to stop themselves.
 Many describe a binge as being disconnected from your own actions, and sometimes the person does not remember the binges in any detail due to this dissociation with the act.

 Binges can be brought on by factors such as overwhelming emotions of any kind, this includes difficult feelings such as upset and anxiety, but can also be caused by overwhelming feelings of excitement.

-Binges, while they can be sporadic and out of the blue, for people with Binge Eating disorder they can also be planned in advance, they treat binging as a kind of ritual and buy ‘special food’ to prepare.
-Like bulimia, binges are followed with feelings of guilt, shame and disgust towards themselves, but they are stuck in this binge eating cycle.
+Binges, while they can be sporadic and out of the blue, for people with Binge Eating disorders can also be planned in advance, they treat binging as a kind of ritual and buy ‘special food’ to prepare.
+Like bulimia, binges are followed by feelings of guilt, shame and disgust towards themselves, but they are stuck in this binge eating cycle.

 Other Specified Feeding and Eating Disorders